French and Francophone Studies

 Meet the Current Departmental Student Advisor

-What is the best thing about being part of this department?
+What is the best thing about being a part of your department?

 What is your Senior Integrated Project (SIP)?